Wasabina - Japanese Horseradish (Eutrema japonicum) Wasabia Japonica Japanese Heirloom Herb

 SKU:

-Wasabina - Japanese Horseradish (Eutrema japonicum) Wasabia Japonica Japanese Heirloom Herb
+Wasabi - Japanese Horseradish Root (Eutrema japonicum) Wasabi Japonica Root Heirloom Herb

-This radish variety however, is a Japanese heirloom wasabi radish!
+This radish variety, is a Japanese heirloom wasabi radish!
 It is a medium sized daikon variety with green colored skin and a good sharp heat similar to that of Japanese horseradish paste.
-Great for cut and come again microgreens.

-Wasabi can be successfully grown in 1 to 2 gallon pots with good potting soil.
+Wasabi We also offer Wasabina Mustard Greens (B. juncea) can be successfully grown in 1 to 2 gallon pots with good potting soil.
 This allows you to move your plants to cooler areas, or bring them indoors when the weather is too hot or too cold.

 • Full shade